 Option B: Neighborhood Wandering

-- Koukaki — Local neighborhood, great food scene
+- Koukaki — Residential neighborhood with a fantastic food scene

 Option C: Temple of Olympian Zeus + Hadrian’s Arch